joelhawksley/identity/components/slides.md

 # [fit] What trips you up with Rails views?

-^ In a survey of the Boulder Ruby group, the number one response to this question was:
+^ In a survey of my local ruby group, the number one response to this question was:

 ---